zhaoyi3264/image-hunter/README.md

 # image-hunter

-The main class is ClipboardMonitor and this app should be used together with [jsoup](https://jsoup.org/) library.

-# Functionality

 This desktop app provides a GUI to collect image URLs and download images on the webpage pointed by the new URL copied into the system clipboard.
+I made this because it saves my time when I want to download a lot of wallpapers on a single webpage.